home-assistant/developers.home-assistant/docs/core/entity/button.md

 - Brew a cup of coffee
 - Reset something (like a counter, filter usage)

 If you want to represent something that can be turned on and off (and thus have an actual state), you should use a `switch` entity instead.
 If you want to integrate a real, physical, stateless button device in Home Assistant, you can do so by firing custom events.
-The entity button entity isn't suitable for these cases.
+The "entity button" entity isn't suitable for these cases.

 ## Properties

 As this integration is stateless, it doesn't provide any specific properties for itself.
-Other properties that are common to all entities such as `device_class`, `icon`, `name` etc are still applicable.
+Other properties that are common to all entities such as `device_class`, `icon`, `name` etc. are still applicable.

 ## Methods